Amadeus V, Count of Savoy: Life

-Among his successes was the Treaty of Annemasse which the Count of Geneva and the Dauphin of Viennois accepted subservient roles to him as his vassals.
-The treaty was the result of military victories over both of them.
+Military victories over the Amadeus II of Geneva and Humbert I Dauphin of Viennois, leading to the occupation of the city of Geneva in June 1287, led to the Treaty of Annemasse signed on 18 November 1287, whereby they submitted themselves as his vassals.
+During the 1294–1303 Gascon War, he acted as an agent of King Edward I of England in the negotiations that led to the 1299 Treaty of Montreuil and the 1303 Treaty of Paris; separately, he arranged for the marriage of Edward I with Margaret of France.
 In 1301, Amadeus also settled his dispute over control of Valais with the Roman Catholic Diocese of Sion.
 His reign, however, also saw friction between the County of Savoy and the Duchy of Austria.
 He pursued an alliance with the Kingdom of France and received Maulévrier in Normandy as a result of initial good relations.

 The eventual recovery of Lyon by the kings of France alerted Amadeus to their expansionistic tendencies towards the regions by the Alps.
 He sought a powerful ally against potential hostility in the German king Henry VII, who was married to Margaret of Brabant, the sister-in-law of Amadeus.
 Amadeus accompanied Henry in his Italian campaign of 1310–1313, which culminated in Henry's coronation as Holy Roman Emperor on 29 June 1312.
 As a reward for his service, Amadeus received the title of Imperial Count, imperial vicar of Lombardy, and the lordships of Asti and Ivrea.
 Henry also elevated Aosta and Chablais to duchies, though they remained a part of the realm of Savoy.

 In 1315, Amadeus assisted the Knights Hospitaller in the defense of Rhodes against the Turks.
 He died in Avignon on 16 October 1323.